boxkite-ml/boxkite/docs/tutorials/kubeflow-mlflow.md

 Now click the blue "Launch" button at the bottom of the screen.
 The notebook server may take a few moments to start up.

-TODO: insert screenshot "this is what it should look like".

 ## Run demo notebook